 If the urgency and severity of the climate crisis were successfully communicated and seen, we might as a nation successfully move from denial into anger (stage two).
 Though anger gets a bad rap most of the time, in its purest form it actually helps us to create healthy boundaries and stand up for ourselves and others in order to fight for what is right.
 If we could allow in the reality of climate change a little more and get angry, we could move all the way to accepting the reality and magnitude of the threat of climate change.
 Righteous anger could bring people of all walks of life together to face this reality and do something about it.
 If we allowed ourselves to face this reality do you think we would still be the only nation on earth that has not signed the Paris Agreement?
 I think not.
 Our nation, and even the world, could come together and mobilize like we did during World War II against the common world wide threat of the Nazi regime.
 And, make no mistake here, climate change does pose a potential threat on par with or greater than Nazi Germany during WWII.
 Nothing brings people together more than a common threat.
 In his very insightful Ted Talk, the social psychologist Jonathan Haidt states that, “Common threats lead to common ground.”
 This is the opportunity climate change presents.

 Imagine if suddenly a patient alien race showed up and said “We are going to heat up your planet over the next 100 years until it becomes uninhabitable for you, but just right for us, and then move in.”
 What do you think would happen?
 I have no doubt we would spring into action and work together to do everything we could to preserve the human race and the planet we live on.
-However, the threat of climate change is internal and because of this the clarity and urgency is more easily covered over, and people are more easily manipulated by those that stand to gain from the status quo into fighting each other instead of dealing with the problem at hand.
+However, the threat of climate change is internal and because of this the clarity and urgency is more easily obscured in a cloud of confusion by those that stand to gain from maintaining the status quo.
+These power players have discovered the very effective strategy of taking advantage of ideologically divides to pit people against one another instead of uniting to dealing with the universal crisis at hand.

 If the majority of us mobilized, we would be able to steer clear of the cliff.
 We have the means right now–money, technology, power.
 However, we are as a nation stuck firmly in denial and squabbling along party lines, as if the habitability of our planet were a partisan issue.
 Meanwhile, the world heats up around us pushing us toward an ecosystem breakdown boiling point.
 This leaves the majority of Americans feeling isolated and overwhelmed by climate change and my guess is that like myself, often feeling powerless and at a loss as to what meaningful actions to take.